pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 5. Click the vertical quantile lines on the box plot to switch the latency display between the P50, P90 and P99 quantile values.

-> The table column title will update to reflect the selected quantile and the `LATENCY` column will resort itself.
+> The `LATENCY` column will resort itself and the column title will update to reflect the selected quantile.

 > A high P50 latency value for the `front-end` service indicates that this is general performance degradation, rather than an issue with a specific request.